viktoriamahrberg/supercazzola/README.md

 ### Backlog: Features to be implemented in future:

+- Overlay with an alert message asking if customer is above legal age of 21 to buy alcohol

+- Heart to change color on Products page when adding to Wishlist

 - The legal age to buy alcohol is above 21 so a feature to implement in the future would be to link Bank ID for users to log in and confirm their age.

 - Klarna for seamless checkout, as well as remove test mode for Stripe

+- In Admin panel: Rank the wishlist items according to most 'likes' in order to see popular wines for company to increase sales

 # Technology used